upsatish/AWSConsoleNavigator/README.md

 ## Region selection

-Click the AWS Console Navigator extension icon to select the AWS region for navigation by resource ID and service:resourceID (ARN substring).
+Click the AWS Console Navigator extension icon to select the AWS region for navigation by resource ID and resourceType:resourceID or resourceType/resourceID (ARN substring).
 The selected region is highlighted in the popup and displayed as an Omnibox suggestion.
 Region selection is not required for navigation by ARN.

 ![Image of AWS Console Navigator region selection popup](img/SelectRegionPopup.png "Image of AWS Console Navigator region selection popup")

 ## Supported resources

-### Navigate by resource ID or ARN or service:resourceID (ARN substring)
+### Navigate by resource ID or ARN or resourceType:resourceID or resourceType/resourceID (ARN substring)

-Resources that can be navigated by resource ID or ARN or service:resourceID (ARN substring):
+Resources that can be navigated by resource ID or ARN or resourceType:resourceID or resourceType:resourceID(ARN substring):

 - VPC
 - EC2 instance